MrKeeey/Spring/ReadMe.txt

 - read date from DB (Select all from table / List of Pupil)
 - read date from DB with parameters
 - update DB date
--
+- delete data from DB (delete by id + delete all data) -